zulip/zulip.github.io/gsoc-ideas.md

   great codebase.
-- A key part of the vision for the app is building a really nice way to skim unread conversations, decide which to read, and be able to exit (and mark as unread again) once that you want to process on the desktop really quickly.
-Building and polishing this experience would probably be a half project on its own; one could add to it
+- A key part of the vision for the app is building a really nice way to skim unread conversations, decide which to read, and be able to exit (and mark as unread again) ones that you want to process on the desktop really quickly.
+Building and polishing this experience would probably be only half a project on its own, but one could add to it.
 - Make the React Native app work well and look like it has a native UI experience on Android.
 Since React Native is designed for cross-platform apps, this would be less writing a ton of code and more polishing to make the Android-specific stuff work well (push notifications, back button support, etc.).

-A good project proposal here will bundle together a bunch a few focus areas that you want to make really great (e.g. the message composing, editing, and reacting experience) that you can work on over the summer.
+A good project proposal here will bundle together a few focus areas that you want to make really great (e.g. the message composing, editing, and reacting experience), that you can work on over the summer.

 **Skills required**: Strong JavaScript experience, specifically React experience is awesome for this.  iOS or Android development/design